-In this project we study the evolution of cooperative versus non-cooperative strategies for self-governance in small-scale fisheries.
-We inform an agent-based model with empirical data from a small-scale fishery primarely from Northwest, Mexico, to investigate under which social and ecological conditions these two forms of self-governance emerge.
+In this project we study two main issues.
+1) The evolution of cooperative versus non-cooperative strategies for self-governance in small-scale fisheries and 2) The transformation of a small-scale fishery community from being dominated by fishers working under fish buyers towards cooperative arrangements.
+We inform an agent-based model with empirical data from a small-scale fishery primarily from Northwest, Mexico, to investigate under which social and ecological conditions these two forms of self-governance emerge, or transform.
 We are particularly interested in the co-evolutionary dynamics that arise from the interactions between fishermen, fish-buyers, and the fish population they exploit.

 SMILI = Small-scale fisheries Institutions and Local Interactions

 SMILI-T = Small-scale fisheries Institutions and Local Interactions – Transformations

 The non-cooperative fishermen-fishbuyer (or middlemen) relationships such as patron-client relationships, are very common in fisheries around the world and research has indicated that this organisational structure may be detrimental for sustainable resource use as it decouples fishing activities from the dynamics of the fish populations and thus more readily leads to overexploitation.
 One solution is to promote cooperatives as more equitable fishing arrangements through subsidies and a licensing system.
 This work aims to identify factors and mechanisms that contribute to this persistence in order to help develop suitable interventions.

 People: Emilie Lindkvist, Maja Schlüter, in collaboration with Xavier Basurto, Duke University, NC, USA (2014-2017).

 Methods: Agent-based modelling.